 A recession means a fall in GDP / national output.
 A recession will typically be characterised by high unemployment, falling average incomes, increased inequality and higher government borrowing.
 The impact of a recession depends on how long it lasts and the depth of the fall in output.
-The great recession of 2008-12 has shown many of the negative impacts of recession.
+The main costs of a recession will be

 Not everyone is affected equally by a recession.
 A fall in GDP will cause a rise in unemployment.
 This is because: